Peter Joseph Hurth: Retirement

-On 12 November 1926, Hurth resigned.
-On the same day, he became Honorary Bishop of Bosra.
+Upon his retirement, Bishop Hurth was named a Papal Count, Assistant to the papal throne, and Titular Archbishop of Bosra.
+In recognition of his missionary devotion, Pope Pius XI invited him to celebrate Mass at the papal altar of Basilica of Saint Paul Outside the Walls — an honor granted only twice a year.
+He thus became the first bishop of his congregation ever to receive such a distinction.

 Two weeks later, he was on his way back to America aboard an ocean liner.
 After many years in India and the Philippines, he was used to the tropical weather.
 But, one Saturday, just days from New York City, he went outside for a walk around the deck and a blast of cold air gave him a "heart shock".
 He had to be taken to the hospital in New York City straight from the piers.
 But he quickly recovered.

 Bishop Hurth even felt healthy enough in 1927 to travel to Helena, Montana, and San Antonio, Texas.
 In Helena, he was the principal consecrator at the ordination of George Joseph Finnigan, C.S.C., as the Bishop of that city.
 But in San Antonio he was one of the observers at the consecration of Bishop Arthur Jerome Drossaerts as the first Archbishop of San Antonio.

 In spite of all his travels to faraway lands, Hurth never forgot his hometown.
 He visited it twice, in 1898 and 1910.
 In 1910, he was in Augsburg for the 57th General Assembly of the Catholics of Germany so he was mentioned, along his portrait, in the assembly’s official commemorative program.

+Despite his retirement, Bishop Hurth remained active and continued to travel across the world.
+He was present, for instance, at the International Eucharistic Congress in Sydney in 1928, presided over by Vladimir Ghika.
+After celebrating his golden jubilee of priesthood in 1930, he retired to Manila, where, from 1932 until his death, he became increasingly infirm, often exclaiming amid indescribable suffering: “Ah, if it were not for faith — if it were not for faith.”

+He died on August 1, 1935, in Manila.
+A funeral service was held in the cathedral there, and he was laid to rest in St. Paul’s Cathedral in Vigan, where he remains buried to this day.

-Hurth died in Manila, the Philippines, on 1 August 1935.
-His death notice mentioned that he was also a Papal count.
+Hurth died in Manila on 1 August 1935.